maelfabien/maelfabien.github.io/_posts/2019-3-11-autoencoder.md

 The first row is the input image.
 The middle row is the encoded image.
 The output row is the decoded image.

-Our model remains quite simple, and we should definitely add some epochs in order to reduce the noise of the reconsitituted image.
+Our model remains quite simple, and we should add some epochs to reduce the noise of the reconstituted image.

 ## Dense version

-Ww have just made a deep convolutional autoencoder.
-Another version one could think of is to treat the input images as flat images, and build the autoencoder using Dense layers.
+We have just made a deep convolutional autoencoder.
+Another version one could think of is to treat the input images as flat images and build the autoencoder using Dense layers.

 ```python
 input_img = Input(shape=(`shape_x * shape_y,))